-A dashboard: for up-to-date insight into the AML status of your files.
+A dashboard for up-to-date insight into the AML status of your files.

 Dashboards give you clarity.
-You have real-time insight into the status of your AML files and know exactly what actions are open for whom.
+You have real-time insight into the status of your AML files and know exactly what actions are still open and for whom.
 It provides a useful priority list for the lawyer and secretariat as well as the compliance officer and management.

 If you click on the file overview, you will see, with the appropriate permissions, what is still open office-wide.
 These include, for example, the identification links to be sent out to clients.
 You also see which links have been completed and need to be reviewed.
 Or just which links have expired and need to be followed up.

-From the overview, you can quickly send notifications to the colleagues involved.
+From the overview, you can quickly send notifications to the colleagues concerned.
 The person who needs to take action on the file is notified immediately and sees the relevant file in his or her dashboard.
 These notifications are then automatically included in an audit trail.

 Dashboards: an ideal route

 It is very practical for lawyers, secretaries and compliance officers to be able to see immediately what actions are needed.
 In many firms, AML work is spread out.
 The secretary sends out the identification link and monitors its deadline.
 Both a lawyer and compliance officer can receive a notification from the secretary that the information is in and can be reviewed.
 These notifications can be displayed within RegLab, but you can also receive them by email.
 This allows each firm to set up the route as it wishes.

 Particularly for firms dealing with many AML files, it is of added value to have insight into the status of both individual files and firm-wide files in one central place at any time.
 Then, from the dashboard, you can click on the file page and then again select filters.
 For example, you can select to show only the files that have been approved - or are pending.
 If many files are pending, this means that the service cannot yet be started on many files.
 You want to make the period from sending out the identification link to the assessment as short as possible.
 Dashboards help with this.